FAQ

 DO YOU offer GIFT VOUCHERS?

 • Sure do.
 A popular choice around Christmas time.
-We can organise any amount to be gifted, with an expiry of 1 year from date of purchase.
-The voucher code generated can be applied at point of appointment booking online or via correspondance with myself.
+You can order a gift voucher on the booking site, with an expiry of 1 year from date of purchase.
+The voucher code generated can be applied at point of appointment booking online or via correspondence with us.